- Associate Dean, Faculty

 Before entering the legal academy, Velte practiced complex commercial litigation at the Denver law firm of Reilly Pozner LLP.
 Prior to entering private practice, she completed two judicial clerkships with Justice Alex Martinez of the Colorado Supreme Court and for the Honorable Roxanne Bailin of the 20th Judicial District in Boulder, Colorado.

 Velte is a member and past President of the Colorado LGBT Bar Association and is a member of the Colorado Women’s Bar Association.
-She served as a member of the Colorado Chief Justice’s Commission on the Professional Development, as a member of the Judicial Performance Commission for the Second Judicial District (Denver), and as a board member for the Colorado Judicial Institute.
+She served as a member of the Colorado Chief Justice’s Commission on Professional Development, as a member of the Judicial Performance Commission for the Second Judicial District (Denver), and as a board member for the Colorado Judicial Institute.

 summa cum laude